waynedovey/openshift-fluentd-local/README.md

 # openshift-fluentd-local
-Example ConfigMap to store local logs for forwarding to Splunk Agents
+Example ConfigMap to store local logs for forwarding by Splunk Agents